maxpatiiuk/clarity/README.md

 1. Most deaths in the U.S. are preventable and are related to our nutrition.
 2. Less than 8% of healthcare in the U.S. is preventative.
-3. Physicians do not have access to any of their patients food & drug related consumption data.
+3. Physicians do not have access to any of their patients food & drug-related consumption data.
 4. The cost of healthcare in the next 50 years will rise from 20% of GDP to 50% of GDP
-5. Why there is current lack of healthcare prevention software?
-We have a healthcare system that is focused on illness rather than wellness Healthcare prevention is bad business, because healthy person is a non-existent patient.
+5. Why is there a current lack of healthcare prevention software?
+We have a healthcare system that is focused on illness rather than wellness.
+Healthcare prevention is bad business because a healthy person is a non-existent patient.
-5. The American Healthcare Crisis is not a healthcare based problem, it’s a market based problem.
-That requires a market based solution.
+5. The American Healthcare Crisis is not a healthcare-based problem, it’s a market-based problem.
+That requires a market-based solution.

 ### Problem for Health Insurance Providers